-- Student away discounts: Does your teen spend most of the year away at school?
+- Student away discounts: Does your teen spend most of the year away at school without access to the family’s vehicles?
 If so, let your insurance provider know.
 Many companies will slash your rates during the time that your teen isn’t actively driving.

 - Low-mileage discounts: Almost anyone can qualify for a low-mileage discount, but teens are usually a better fit for this type of discount since they generally don’t drive as far as most adults.
 If your teen is only driving to school and back, ask your insurance provider for a discount.

 - Safe driving discounts: Technology is overhauling the car insurance industry.
 Many providers offer smartphone apps or devices that will monitor your teen’s driving habits.
 Not only will this encourage your teen to be safer on the road and potentially reduce their risk of accidents, your provider might also discount their insurance rate.

 The car your teen drives also has an impact on the rates of the policy.
 You can lower the impact on your premiums by choosing a car that costs less to insure.
 According to Kelley Blue Book (KBB), the least expensive cars to insure include the Honda Odyssey LX, Jeep Wrangler Sport and Subaru Outback.

 Every state has a minimum required amount of insurance that all drivers must carry.
 For example, Florida requires 10/20/10, while Alaska requires 50/100/25.
 (In the case of Florida, this means coverage must include up to $20,000 for total liability in an accident [middle number], subject to a limit of $10,000 for liability for each person [the first number], and $10,000 for property damage liability [the last number].)